Lakshay753145/Enterprise_AI_Assistant/README.md

 # Enterprise AI Assistant

-An internal, department-isolated knowledge assistant for **Aerolloy Technologies Limited**.
+An internal, department-isolated knowledge assistant for ** Technologies Limited**.
 Employees ask questions in plain language; the assistant answers **only** from their own department's approved documentation, cites the source passage for every fact, and refuses when the answer is not documented.